edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 #### Prefetching Based on Element Visibility {/*prefetching-based-on-element-visibility*/}

 To prefetch URLs based on element visibility, you can use the [`watch`](/docs/api/prefetch/interfaces/window_InstallOptions.default.html#watch) option when installing the service worker.
 The `watch` option accepts an array of objects with `selector` and `callback` properties.
 The `selector` property is a CSS selector that matches elements to watch for visibility.
 The `callback` property is a function that is called when an element matching the selector becomes visible.
-The callback function is passed the element as an argument.
+This element is passed to the callback function as an argument.

 The following example will prefetch all links with an `href` attribute that are visible on the page: